tlswg/tls-key-share-prediction/draft-davidben-tls-key-share-prediction.md

 # DNS Service Parameter

 This section defines the `tls-supported-groups` SvcParamKey {{I-D.ietf-dnsop-svcb-https}}, which specifies the endpoint's TLS supported group preferences, as a sequence of TLS NamedGroup codepoints in order of decreasing preference.
+This allows clients connecting to the endpoint to reduce the likelihood of needing a HelloRetryRequest.

 ## Format